enasequence/read_docs/faq/archive-generated-files.rst

 Archive-Generated Files
 =======================

-Providing a archive-generated FASTQs for runs is a means of bringing some consistency to the data we provide.
+Providing archive-generated FASTQs for runs is a means of bringing some consistency to the data we provide.
 By imposing a level of uniformity on these files, we can ensure users know what to expect of them and may incorporate them into pipelines with minimal friction.

-Note that archive-generated FASTQ will not be available in the following uncommon scenarios
+Note that archive-generated FASTQ will not be available in the following uncommon scenarios:

 - BAM/CRAM files containing @PG:longranger
 - BAM/CRAM files containing @PG:cellranger